- Profile Fields

 Adding a New Profile Field

 Log into the list control panel with the Dada Mail Root Password (very important) to any currently created mailing list.
-On the left hand menu, under, Profiles, click, Profile Fields
+On the admin menu, under, Profiles, click, Profile Fields

 This screen will allow you to add/remove Profile Fields.
 This screen will also let you set a fallback value.
 The fallback value is used in mail merging and is used as the value fo the field tag when no value is present.
 You may also set if the Profile Field is required or optional.